affinitydb/doc/pathSQL basics [control].md

 *pathSQL* is the name of a dialect of SQL defined for Affinity:
 *path* refers to the ease with which chains of relationships can be built, traversed, queried, modified etc.
-The result is a language that preserves the declarative (non-procedural) qualities of SQL, with its well known syntax, but also integrates a very natural, flexible addressing model.
+The result is a language that preserves the declarative (non-procedural) qualities of SQL, with its well known syntax, while also integrating a very natural, flexible addressing model.

 This flexible addressing model is one of the foundations of the new control layer in AffinityNG.
-It facilitates the configuration of complex communication stacks, network topologies etc.
+It facilitates the configuration of complex communication stacks and [FSMs](./terminology.md#fsm), as well as the modeling of graphs (e.g. representation of a network topology).
-And it helps writing event handlers with enough flexibility to express complex logic - as fluidly and easily as in a standard programming language (no relationship tables, unique keys, joins, temporary tables etc.).
+It also helps writing event handlers, by providing enough flexibility to express complex logic - as fluidly and easily as in a standard programming language (no relationship tables, unique keys, joins, temporary tables etc.).